xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/index.md

 order: 400
 published: true
 description: Learn how to use Webmaster mode to apply changes to the default store layout
-version: X-Cart 5.4.x
 ---

 Sometimes it may be necessary to change the default page layout in your X-Cart store to make your store unique or to adapt the default layout to meet your business requirements.
 You can do this easily using a built-in addon [Theme Tweaker](https://market.x-cart.com/addons/theme-tweaker.html "Using Theme Tweaker for Layout Changes").
 This addon allows adding your own CSS styles and JavaScript codes to the existing X-Cart ones, adding custom images or even editing text labels and rearranging the info blocks on the page.

 {% note info %}
-X-Cart v5.3.x and earlier used the Custom Skin addon instead of Template Editor.
+For earlier X-Cart versions that used the Custom Skin addon instead of Theme Tweaker.

-To switch from Custom Skin to Theme Editor without losing your files, you should copy them from XC5_DIR/skins/custom_skin to XC5_DIR/skins/theme_tweaker (XC5_DIR is the directory where your X-Cart 5 instance is installed).
+To switch from Custom Skin to Theme Tweaker without losing your files, you should copy them from XC5_DIR/skins/custom_skin to XC5_DIR/skins/theme_tweaker (XC5_DIR is the directory where your X-Cart 5 instance is installed).

 NB: If there are custom changes in the PHP files, they will have to be manually transferred to a separate custom addon and updated to be compatible with X-Cart 5.4.0.x.
 {% endnote %}